JuliaIO/CBOR.jl/README.md

 ## About CBOR
 The **Concise Binary Object Representation** is a data format that's based upon an extension of the JSON data model, whose stated design goals
-include: an extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
+include: small code size, small message size, and extensibility without the need for version negotiation.
 The format is formally defined in [RFC 7049](https://tools.ietf.org/html/rfc7049).